pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain3.md

 Some other questions we need to ask **from a process perspective**.

-Do we need a high level of data integrity?
+- Do we need a **high level of data integrity?**
-So look very much for routine processes where you need a high process of data integrity, grades, university, high data integrity, nobody should be able to change it.
+  - So look very much for **routine processes** where you need a high percent of data integrity.
+  - Grades in university: high data integrity, nobody should be able to change it.
-Or look for documentation and proof intensive processes.
+  - Or look for **documentation and proof intensive processes**.
-Avoid any legal or regulated processes because then you get in trouble with circulation.
+- **Avoid** any **legal or regulated processes** because then you get in trouble with regulation.
-So as soon as you deal with money.
+  - So, as soon as you deal with money, this becomes a problem.

+## slide: "USE CASE IDENTIFICATION FRAMEWORK"

-So what you will find in the slides is this is the same question but you will also find this.
+So what you will find in the slides is... this (slides: "USE CASE IDENTIFICATION FRAMEWORK") is **essentially the same questions**, but you will also find this (slide: "USE CASE CANVAS").

+## slide: "USE CASE CANVAS"

-And when we look for a use case and you call it the use case, Canvas for Blockchain, and let's say we find something of the use case of storing the grades of the student.
+And, when we look for a use case, and you call it the **"Use case canvas for Blockchain"**, and let's say we find something of the use case of **storing the grades of the student**.
 That's our use case.

-What are the unique characteristics?
+- What are the **unique characteristics**?
-So it's storing grades of students and to make them mutable.
+  - So it's storing grades of students and to make them immutable.
-What is the data that you want to store?
-It's grades.
+- What is the data that you want to store?
+  - It's grades.
-Do we need to store the data on chain or off chain?
+- Do we need to store the **data** on-chain or off-chain?
-We will store the grades from the on chain but the exams itself off chain because they are so big.
+  - We will store the grades probably on-chain, but the exams itself off-chain because they are so big.
-Partner, so what a partner is there?
+- **Partners**, who are the partners in there?
-Students, ZPA, maybe the German Education Authority.
+  - Students, ZPA, maybe the German Education Authority.
-What are the values and rights that we store?
-It's grades.
+- What are the **values and rights** that we store?
+  - It's grades.
-And what is the automation?
+- And what is the **automation**?
-Your automation could be that as soon as you have all the grades of all the necessary courses, you automatically get slacked as ready for doing your master's degree.
+  - The automation could be that as soon as you have all the grades of all the necessary courses, you automatically get flagged as ready for doing your master's thesis.
 That could be automation.
-So we could somehow automate the study guidelines.
+  - So we could somehow automate the study guidelines with this.

-What is this?
+## Exercise

 So your task for the exercise is now to think about possible use cases for Blockchain and then to fill in this particular form with the appropriate elements.
 You can use one or two of the use cases and just think about the use case by filling out this here.
-So what can you automate?
-What kind of values do we store?
+So what can you **automate**?
+What kind of **values** do we store?

-And then also look up here because here you find something like doing replace, establish some intermediate.
+And then also look up here (slides: "USE CASE IDENTIFICATION FRAMEWORK") because here you find something like doing "replace", "establish" some "intermediary".
-And is the data that is being saved?
-Is it very important that it becomes immutable or not?
+And is the "data" that is being saved, is it very important that it becomes "immutable" or not?

-You could also think about use cases where the immutability of the data is not that relevant but you would like to make it public.
+You could also think about use cases where the **immutability** of the data is **not that relevant** but you would like to **make it public**.
-It's not so important that nobody can change it but you would like to make it public for someone like what you do with an NFT.
+It's not so important that nobody can change it, but you would like to make it public for someone else, **like what you do with an NFT**.
 I would like to publicize my nice picture as the form of an NFT.
 Not so important that nobody can change it and how much can be automated.

-So your task is coming, I will also formulate it tomorrow in our root system.
+So your task is going...
+I will also formulate it tomorrow in our Moodle system.
-And then next time what we do is we just discuss some of the findings that you have to see what kind of use cases that you find.
+And then next time what we do is we just discuss some of the findings that you have to see what kind of use cases did you find.
-Maybe it's a good idea for a new staff that you find with running Blockchain.
+Maybe it's a good idea for a new start-up that you find with running Blockchain.
-And then later on when we look at the implementation of smart contracts we can pick one or two of these to do this as an example for smart contracts.
+And then later on when we look at the implementation of smart contracts we can pick one or two of these to do this as an example for a smart contract implementation.
-Maybe we also find smart contracts that are available for them because there is a large library of smart contracts.
+Maybe we also find already smart contracts that are available for that because there is a large library of smart contracts.

+## org

 I think that's good.
 Okay, good.
-Thanks and next time we go back to staking on Ethereum, how this actually works, what they actually do there.
+Thanks and next time we go back to **staking on Ethereum**, how this actually works, what they actually do there.
-Then we discuss this one and I think then it's probably time to do some kind of smart contract program and then Ivan will show you how to do that.
+Then we discuss this one and I think then it's probably time to do some kind of smart contract programming and then Ivan will show you how to do that.

 Okay, good.
 See you next week.
 Thank you.
 Thank you.